FlexMeasures/flexmeasures/documentation/api/simulation.rst

 Setting up
 ----------

-The researcher requires an admin account to set up a new simulation with a number of assets.
+Researchers require an admin account to set up a new simulation with a number of assets.

 Creating assets and owners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^